jmehne/matplotlib/doc/users/colormapnorms.rst

 Discrete bounds
 ---------------------------------

-Another normaization that comes with matplolib is :func:`colors.BoundaryNorm`.
+Another normalization that comes with matplolib is :func:`colors.BoundaryNorm`.
 In addition to *vmin* and *vmax*, this takes as arguments boundaries between which data is to be mapped.
 The colors are then linearly distributed between these "bounds".
 For